Rockfield, Monmouthshire: Church of St Cenedlon

 The village church is dedicated to an early Welsh saint, Cenedlon, who may have been the wife of Arthfael ab Ithel, king of Gwent in the 7th century.
 Some old sources show it as being also dedicated to Saint Kenelm, a 9th-century Mercian martyr.
 However, the Welsh name Llanoronwy appears to derive from a third name, Goronwy.

 The church tower is mediaeval, but the rest of the church was rebuilt and refitted in 1859–60 by John Prichard and John Pollard Seddon in the Early English and Perpendicular styles.
 It contains a painted coat of arms of William III, dated 1700.

 It also contains, beneath the altar, the grave of Bishop Matthew Pritchard, the Catholic Vicar Apostolic of the Western District between 1713 and 1744.
 In retirement, he lived with a Catholic family in a mediaeval mansion, Perthîr, beside the river; the house was demolished around 1830.
+The village falls under the parish of Llangattock-Vibon-Avel.

-Other notable buildings
+Notable buildings

+The village is known globally as the home of two famous residential recording studios, Rockfield Studios, which is located to the south of the village and Monnow Valley Studio to the North East.

-Several buildings in and around the village were constructed as part of the Rolls estate.
-One of the entrance lodges to the family home at The Hendre, 2 mi to the west, is sited immediately north of the village.
-Almshouses, provided in 1906 by Lord Llangattock for retired estate workers, are located beside the main road south of the village.
-They were designed by Aston Webb and built in local Old Red Sandstone with half-timbering.
+The village is the home to the Rolls family estate, The Hendre (English: The Old Village) and several extant buildings in and around the village were constructed under John Etherington Welch Rolls.
+One of the entrance lodges to The Hendre, 3.2 km to the west, is sited immediately north of the village.
+Almshouses, provided in 1906 by John Rolls, 1st Baron Llangattock for retired estate workers, are located beside the main road south of the village.
+They were designed by Aston Webb and built in the local Old Red Sandstone with half-timbers.
 To the north of the village, Pentwyn is a house designed and occupied from 1837 by the Monmouth architect George Vaughan Maddox, and later extended as a parsonage.

-Politics

-The village falls under the community of Llangattock-Vibon-Avel and the constituency of Monmouth.